EHCP Provision Not Being Made — What You Can Do | EHCP Clarity

 • Communications with the SENDCO about provision delivery

-• Any responses from the LA to previous complaints
+• Any responses from the local authority to previous complaints

 • Medical or professional evidence of impact on your child if provision has lapsed